PLEASE NOTE THAT THE SCHEME IS CURRENTLY BEING UPDATED. Some details may change.

 The scheme costs £300, though full funding is available for participants in financial need.
 This year funding allowed for five places available on the scheme.
 Applications were awarded on merit.

-Applicants must be resident in England.
+Applicants must be resident in the United Kingdom.

 Not unless you want to.
 We want your voice, your individual creativity, your ideas.
 You can write about whatever you want.